-- · Political and economic instability; - · Export controls and other trade restrictions; - Changes in legal and regulatory requirements; - · U.S. and foreign government policy changes affecting the markets for the technologies; - · Changes in tax laws and tariffs; - · Convertibility and transferability of international currencies; and - · International currency exchange rate fluctuations.
+- · Political and economic instability; - Export controls and other trade restrictions; - · Changes in legal and regulatory requirements; - · U.S. and foreign government policy changes affecting the markets for the technologies; - Changes in tax laws and tariffs; - · Convertibility and transferability of international currencies; and - · International currency exchange rate fluctuations.

 Any of these factors could have a material adverse effect on the business, results of operations and financial condition of our portfolio companies.
-Currency exchange rate fluctuations may negatively affect the cost of portfolio company products to international customers and therefore reduce their competitive position.
+Currency exchange rate fluctuations may negatively affect the cost of portfolio company products to international customers and, therefore, reduce their competitive position.

 Item 5.
-Exhibits

-- Harris & Harris Group, Inc. Employee Stock Purchase Plan, incorporated by reference as Exhibit 10.14 to the Company's Annual Report on Form 10-K (File No. 814-00176) filed on March 16, 2010. - 31.01 Certification of CEO pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.02 Certification of CFO pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32 Certification of CEO and CFO pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+Exhibits 31.01 Certification of CEO pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+31.02 Certification of CFO pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+32 Certification of CEO and CFO pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. filed barawith filed herewith

-filed herewith